Montpelier Hill: Access and recreation

-Mount Pelier Hill is accessed from the Hell Fire Wood car park along the R115 road between Rathfarnham and Glencullen.
+Montpelier Hill is accessed from the Hell Fire Wood car park along the R115 road between Rathfarnham and Glencullen.
 The woods consist of around 4.5 km of forest roads and tracks.
 Lord Massy's Estate is also accessible from the R115 road, close to the Hell Fire Wood car park.
 The woods offer a nature trail and a permanent orienteering course.
-Lord Massy's Estate and Mount Pelier Hill are also traversed by the Dublin Mountains Way hiking trail that runs between Shankill and Tallaght.
+Lord Massy's Estate and Montpelier are also traversed by the Dublin Mountains Way hiking trail that runs between Shankill and Tallaght.

 Development plans

-In March 2017 plans were announced by South Dublin County Council, Coillte and the Dublin Mountains Partnership for a major Dublin Mountains Project development on the site of Mount Pelier Hill and the Hellfire Club, involving parking, a cafe, a treetop walkway, improved trails, and a Visitors Centre.
+In March 2017 plans were announced by South Dublin County Council, Coillte and the Dublin Mountains Partnership for a major Dublin Mountains Project development on the site of Montpelier Hill and the Hellfire Club, involving parking, a cafe, a treetop walkway, improved trails, and a Visitors Centre.

 Local residents and community groups have expressed opposition to the plan, citing the delicate ecosystem of the area, risks of damage to recently discovered megalithic artwork, and fears of traffic congestion resulting from a possible 300,000 visitors to the site.
 These groups have launched a campaign entitled "Save the Hellfire" aimed at persuading An Bord Pleanála to refuse planning permission for the project.